 The Department of Chemistry and Biochemistry has an accessible faculty that is dedicated to excellence in both teaching and research.
 Many have an international reputation in one or both of these areas.
 Our laboratories, both teaching and research, are equipped with the latest in chemical instrumentation.
 We offer a variety of degrees in chemistry, biochemistry, and environmental chemistry.

 Our goal at the University of Denver is to help you realize your highest potential as an excellent scientist and as a literate and knowledgeable citizen.

-The online application should include a cover letter, a curriculum vitae, a one-page statement of teaching philosophy, a five-page summary of research interests, and the names and email addresses of three references.
-Review will begin November 3, 2014 and continue until the positions are filled.
-Questions should be addressed to Prof. Martin Margittai, Faculty Search Committee Chair at email@example.com.
-The University of Denver is committed to enhancing the diversity of its faculty and staff and encourages applications from women, minorities, members of the LBGT community, people with disabilities and veterans.
+The online application should include a cover letter, a curriculum vitae, a one-page statement of teaching philosophy, a 5-page summary of research interests, and the names and addresses of three references.
+Review will begin November 28, 2016 and continue until the position is filled.
+Questions should be addressed to Dr. Martin Margittai at firstname.lastname@example.org, Faculty Search Committee Chair.
+The University of Denver is committed to enhancing the diversity of its faculty and staff and encourages applications from women, minorities, members of the LBGT community, people with disabilities, and veterans.
 The University is an equal opportunity/affirmative action employer.